If you know which factors are important for quality and you control them within the acceptable variation, you achieve the wanted product quality.

 Special cause variation, on the other hand, is unpredictable, sporadic, or unstable variation.
 It is the result of a specific assignable cause, for example Machine (Equipment), Man (Operator), Material, Method, Milieu (environment) & Measurement (referred to as 6M in a Fishbone).

 Six Sigma involves statistical tool to understand variation and identify critical factors.
-It is important to know the critical factors of your processes to avoid spending time controlling non-important factors and failing to launch new products.
-Lean Tech has experienced both scenario's.
-In the last scenario, the variation of product quality was unacceptable for the customer.
-If critical factors are unknown it's hard to reduce variation.
+It is important to know the critical factors of your processes to avoid spending time controlling non-important factors.
+Control of critical factors gives predictable results and satisfied customers if the quality is within the customer specifications.
+There are examples of companies that have canceled the launch of new product because they have not identified all critical factors for quality.
+The variation of product quality was unacceptable for the customer.
+If critical factors are unknown it's difficult to reduce variation.